Skip to content

 clonit login --no-browser

 CI/CD pipelines and other headless jobs should not use interactive login.
-Instead, give the agent a Clonit Cloud API key via cloud.api_key (set in the config file from Step 1, or through CLONIT_CLOUD__API_KEY).
+Instead, give the agent a Clonit Cloud API key via cloud.api_key (set in the config file from Step 1, or through CLONIT_CLOUD_API_KEY).
 An organization admin issues these keys — see API Keys for how to create and manage them.

 With an API key configured, the agent authenticates automatically on every cloud command — no clonit login step is required.